adr1enbe4udou1n/blog/content/posts/16-build-your-own-kubernetes-cluster-part-7/index.md

 This is the **Part VII** of more global topic tutorial.
 [Back to first part]({{< ref "/posts/10-build-your-own-kubernetes-cluster" >}}) for intro.

-1. K6
+1. Add monitor-01
-2. InfluxDB
+2. Prometheus Stack
-3. Load balancing sample app (database clustering case)
+3. Loki / Promtail
-4. Tempo
+4. Grafana
-5. Tracing test inside app / OpenTelemetry
+5. Services Monitor & Dashboards

-## Final check 🎊🏁🎊
+## 4th check ✅

-Congratulation if you're getting that far !!!

-You have a complete CI/CD flexible solution, HA ready and not that expensive.
+We now have a full monitoring suite !
+Go [next part]({{< ref "/posts/16-build-your-own-kubernetes-cluster-part-7" >}}) for advanced tracing / load testing.